By Coach Shawna

 Because I want her body to use additional body fat as fuel, I want to set her cut up so that her body is using that fat at the right times.
 I only want her to lose around ½ pound of body fat the first week, because I don’t want to stress her system out.
 So her overall caloric deficit will be about 1750 calories (a pound of fat is approxiamtely 3500 calories).

 This deficit will come from cutting out carbs and fat.
 I don’t want to lower her fat below 50 to 60 grams- as female athletes we need that fat to help us maintain a healthy menstrual cycle.

 Creating a 1750 calorie deficit in a week is about 250 calories a day, which will be around 10 grams of fat (90 calories) and 40 grams of carbs (160 calories) total.

 For her longer metcons, I will give her just enough fuel/carbs to start the workout (somewhere around 20 to 30 grams), then expect her body to hit up some fat at around the 45 to 60-minute mark.
-She will then have a post workout meal of high carb, high protein, low fat to replenish her glycogen stores.
+She will then have a post workout meal of high carb, high protein, low fat.

 Nutrient timing during a cut is extremely important.

 I need my athlete to be able to recover well between sessions, protect the muscle she has, as well as be able to perform at the same level she is used to.
 This means ensuring her body always has exactly what it needs.

 Her meals broken down on any given day might look something like this:

 - AM- Wake up, 1 scoop of protein and a banana before session one (lifting and 20 minute metcon).